 Black Lung Treatment Available at the Lung Institute

 Alternative treatment for black lung disease, or coal worker’s pneumoconiosis (CWP), is available at the Lung Institute.
 We are a first-of-its-kind cellular therapy center that specializes in administering this innovative therapy, which can potentially help people with lung disease breathe easier and improve their quality of life.
 While there is not yet a cure for black lung disease, cellular therapy may reduce lung inflammation as well as the severity of symptoms in certain patients.

 Black lung is an occupational disease that occurs when coal dust is inhaled into the lungs over an extended period of time.
 The disease primarily affects workers in the coal mining industry, as its name suggests.
 While safety measures established in the 1970s substantially reduced the incidence of black lung, this condition is on the rise once again.
 Additionally, the risk of acquiring chronic bronchitis and chronic obstructive pulmonary disease (COPD) is higher for patients with black lung disease.

-The Lung Institute offers black lung treatment in the form of autologous stem cell therapy.
+The Lung Institute offers black lung treatment in the form of cellular therapy.
 During this outpatient treatment, the patient’s own cells are harvested, processed in an onsite laboratory and reintroduced to the patient’s bloodstream in an effort to stimulate the body’s natural healing processes.
-Stem cells can be harvested through a simple blood draw or through a minimally invasive bone marrow extraction procedure, both of which are relatively painless.
+Cells can be harvested through a simple blood draw, which are relatively painless.
 The treatment is provided over two days and has shown promising results.
-In fact, more than 80 percent of patients who have received stem cell therapy at the Lung Institute report an enhancement in their quality of life.
+In fact, more than 80 percent of patients who have received cellular therapy at the Lung Institute report an enhancement in their quality of life.